niki4810/sDashboard/README.md

 ###Other References :

-*  DocumentUp library is used to generate the project page for this library, project page : [link](http://documentup.com/)
+*  DocumentUp library is used to generate the project page for this library, more detail about document up can be found at: [link](http://documentup.com/)

 ##Change Log